faanross/faanross.github.io/content/posts/course01.md

 # 6.3.
 Sysmon
 # 6.3.1.
 Theory

-So we've installed Sysmon (`1.5.4.`), enabled it, captured logs with it, and then exported those logs as a `.evtx` file (`2.3.6.`).
+So we've installed Sysmon (`1.5.4.`), enabled it, captured logs with it, and then exported those logs as an `.evtx` file (`2.3.6.`).
 But we've not really discussed why we've done any of this.
 Why don't we simply rely on the default `Windows Event Logs`  (`WEL`), why go through the additional effort of setting `Sysmon` up?

 Well, without pussyfooting around let me just give it to you straight - `WEL SUCKS.
 REAL BAD.`